CSharp-Pills-15mg/Disposable-Pattern/doc/03 - How to Safely Use the Unsafe Class.md

 > **Note**
 >
-> There are things that we can do in the initial class to prevent an unsafe usage, but that will be discussed in a future session.
+> There are things that we can do in the initial class itself to prevent an unsafe usage, but that will be discussed in a future session.

 ## Issue 1 - Forget to call `Close()`